vyos/vyos-build/README.md

 The default branch that contains the most recent VyOS code is called `current` rather than `master`.
 We know it's confusing, but it's not easy to fix.
-In a nutshell, the code we inherited from Vyatta Core had its `master` branch so out of sync with everything it was beyong any repair.
+In a nutshell, the code we inherited from Vyatta Core had its `master` branch so out of sync with everything it was beyond any repair.
 Vyatta developers used to create a new branch not when a release is ready for code freeze, but rather before starting to work on a new release.
 This is hard to change in existing code, so this is just the way it is, for now.